Skip to content

 Allow Distributed Inference Across Workers

 Enable distributed inference across multiple workers.
-The primary Model Instance will communicate with backend instances on one or more others workers, offloading computation tasks to them.
+The primary Model Instance will communicate with backend instances on one or more other workers, offloading computation tasks to them.